 - Secondary education

 - Special education

 - Educational leadership

 Master of Arts in Teaching

-The Master of Arts in Teaching (MAT) degree may appeal to teachers who want to develop pedagogical strategies and proficiencies or build their content expertise.
+The Master of Arts in Teaching (MAT) degree in San Diego may appeal to teachers who want to develop pedagogical strategies and proficiencies or build their content expertise.
 Some MAT degrees provide a path to initial certification and are intended for career switchers who already have an undergraduate degree in another subject.
 Master of Arts in Teaching programs usually include a focus area (e.g. elementary, middle, or secondary education) and an academic content (e.g. mathematics or English).

 Master in General Education